Root Bridge Election in Spanning Tree Protocol

 Redundant links are used to provide a backup path when one link goes down but a Redundant link can sometimes cause switching loops.
 The main purpose of Spanning Tree Protocol (STP) is to ensure that you do not create loops when you have redundant paths in your network.

 Spanning Tree Protocol (STP) –

-As IEEE STP is used to make a loop free network by monitoring the network to track all the links and shut down the redundant ones.
+As IEEE STP is used to make a loop-free network by monitoring the network to track all the links and shut down the redundant ones.
 These are some important terms related to Spanning Tree Protocol:

 - Bridge Priority Data Unit (BPDU) – It contains the Bridge I’d, Sender’s Bridge I’d, Cost to the Root Bridge, Timer values on Root Bridge.
 All switches exchange BPDU in order to elect root bridge.
-The switch with the lowest Bridge I’d will become the root bridge.
+The switch with the lowest Bridge I’d become the root bridge.

-- Lowest sender Bridge I’d
+- Lowest sender bridge I’d

 - Lowest sender port I’d